awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-runcfnlint.md

 **Description**

-This document uses an [AWS CloudFormation Linter](https://github.com/aws-cloudformation/cfn-python-lint) \(`cfn-python-lint`\) to validate YAML and JSON templates against the AWS CloudFormation resource specification\.
-The `AWS-RunCfnLint` document performs additional checks, such as ensuring that valid values have been entered for resource properties\.
+This runbook uses an [AWS CloudFormation Linter](https://github.com/aws-cloudformation/cfn-python-lint) \(`cfn-python-lint`\) to validate YAML and JSON templates against the AWS CloudFormation resource specification\.
+The `AWS-RunCfnLint` runbook performs additional checks, such as ensuring that valid values have been entered for resource properties\.
 If validation is not successful, the `RunCfnLintAgainstTemplate` step fails and the linter tool's output is provided in an error message\.
-This Automation document is using cfn\-lint v0\.24\.4\.
+This runbook is using cfn\-lint v0\.24\.4\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWS-RunCfnLint)